varigence/docs/bimlflex/adf-deployment/landing-area.md

 * Reconfigure the EXT_AWLT_SRC Project to generate ADF artifacts instead of SSIS projects by updating the Integration Template used

 The metadata is now configured for Azure Data Factory and the required landing connection

+> [!NOTE]
+> The BimlFlex 2020 release currently supports table based landing areas for Azure Synapse and Azure SQL Database and Blob/file based landing with Snowflake targets